isuretpolos/AetherOnePy/README.md

 ./run_aetherone.sh
 ```

-### Windows & Linux
+### Windows & Linux & Mac (and every other OS with Python)
-This is a python version of the linux script, which runs on both operating systems.
+This is a python version of the script, which runs on every operating systems with python 3 installed.

 1) Install Python, from https://python.org/downloads/, Version 3.12.x
 2) Install Git, from https://git-scm.com, latest version is fine